tpmmthomas/Sepsis-diagnosis-from-pairwise-single-cell-RNA-Continued/README.md

  ## Model Training
-`seriesTrCNN_3s` contains related codes for our chosen model.
+`3s_series_trTran_CNN` contains related codes for our chosen model.

  ## Model Comparison
- Other modules are codes for training other models for comparison.
+ Other files are codes for training other models for comparison.